-As drafted, the NPF4 lacks the delineation and clarity that was provided in NPF3 and SPP2 on the future siting of sustainable green energy development.
-At a time when the Government expects onshore wind to expand by 8-12GW (draft onshore wind policy statement) there needs to be clearer policy on where expansion is appropriate.
-To successfully achieve this target whilst protecting and enhancing biodiversity in Scotland, we need to make sure that onshore wind proceeds in sites that are not species-rich and wild by nature i.e. not inadvertently destroying our best natural assets.
-NPF4 can have a role in directing energy development to sites that are in already managed landscapes, where the development through land management interventions could still bring positive results for biodiversity but its scale will not fragment a landscape's natural ecological connectivity and not destroy sensitive and ecologically significant habitats.
+As part of an approach to planning development in a way that safeguards nature, NPF4 should consolidate the development patterns that we have seen over the past 10 years and direct energy development to sites that are in already managed landscapes, where the development through land management interventions could still bring positive results for biodiversity but its scale will not fragment a landscape's natural ecological connectivity and not destroy sensitive and ecologically significant habitats.
 This is particularly important if we are to protect the ecological and carbon value of peatlands as well as Scotland's wild land.
 It is also important if Scotland is to achieve its target of 30% of land protected for nature by 2030 and reverse the decades of biodiversity decline in the country.

-For sustainable places with respect to green energy, NPF4 should consolidate the development patterns that we have seen over the past 10 years in Scotland and direct development towards already managed landscapes.
 This means policies that:

-• Support repowering existing wind farm sites by stating Local Development Plans and Local Authorities should progress development frameworks for repowering at Local Authority level (the Hagshaw Energy cluster repowering framework already provides a model).

-· Favour development in already managed landscapes i.e. landscapes where energy infrastructure already exists.

-• Signal that Local Authorities should prioritise approving development that is part of formal emerging 'energy clusters' or 'energy hubs'.
-A formal emerging energy cluster could be a number of adjacent sites operated by different companies with established turbines that have identified opportunities for the companies to coordinate closer integration of development across the sites including wind, battery storage, solar power and make the most of existing grid connections (substations, overhead power lines, cabling).

-• Safeguard greenfield sites and recognise that greenfield includes Scotland's mapped Wild Land Areas.
-These areas are the 42 areas that represent the best expression of wildness in Scotland as measured by four physical attributes (perceived naturalness of the land cover; ruggedness of terrain; remoteness from public roads, ferries or railway stations; visible lack of buildings, roads, pylons and other modern artefacts).

-• Reference existing maps and spatial data on carbon rich peatland soils as well as Scotland's Wild Land Areas and clearly state that Local Development Plans should identify and safeguard these finite areas for peatland restoration programmes and nature based solutions to carbon storage.
-Identifying, recognising and safeguarding these areas will provide clear policy direction and reduce any conflict between achieving targets for nature-based recovery (such as the target to recover nature across 30% of Scotland's land by 2030) versus targets for renewable energy expansion.
+- Support repowering existing wind farm sites and view development frameworks for repowering at Local Authority level (the Hagshaw Energy cluster repowering framework already provides a model) favourably, with caveats that careful design, evidence of lifecycle emission reduction and environmental and other impact assessments are still required. - Favour development in already managed landscapes i.e. landscapes where energy infrastructure already exists. - Signal that Local Authorities should prioritise approving development that is part of formal emerging 'energy clusters' or 'energy hubs'.
+A formal emerging energy cluster could be a number of adjacent sites operated by different companies with established turbines that have identified opportunities for the companies to coordinate closer integration of development across the sites including wind, battery storage, solar power and make the most of existing grid connections (substations, overhead power lines, cabling). - Safeguard greenfield sites and recognise that greenfield includes Scotland's mapped Wild Land Areas.
+These areas are the 42 areas that represent the best expression of wildness in Scotland as measured by four physical attributes (perceived naturalness of the land cover; ruggedness of terrain; remoteness from public roads, ferries or railway stations; visible lack of buildings, roads, pylons and other modern artefacts). - Reference existing maps and spatial data on carbon rich peatland soils as well as Scotland's Wild Land Areas and clearly state that Local Development Plans should identify and safeguard these finite areas for peatland restoration programmes and nature based solutions to carbon storage.
+Identifying, recognising and safeguarding these areas will provide clear policy direction and reduce any conflict (perceived or otherwise) between achieving targets for nature-based recovery (such as the target to recover nature across 30% of Scotland's land by 2030) versus targets for renewable energy expansion.

-What is your view on the Liveable Places section?

-What is your view on the Productive Places section?

-What is your view on the Distinctive Places section?

-Please provide your response in the box provided:
+Q4: Do you agree that this approach will deliver our future places which will be distinctive, safe and pleasant, easy to move around, welcoming, nature-positive and resource efficient?